jordandeklerk/pyGRidge/doc/README.rst

-PyGRidge Documentation
+pyGRidge Documentation
 ===================

-This directory contains the documentation for PyGRidge, focusing on its integration with scikit-learn and usage examples.
+This directory contains the documentation for pyGRidge, focusing on its integration with scikit-learn and usage examples.

 Documentation Structure
 --------------------

-- ``sklearn_integration.rst``: Detailed guide on PyGRidge's scikit-learn compatibility
+- ``sklearn_integration.rst``: Detailed guide on pyGRidge's scikit-learn compatibility
 - Additional documentation will be added for:
   - API Reference
   - User Guide